synzen/MonitoRSS/README.md

 Images are automatically built and pushed to Docker Hub on every commit to the `main` branch, so there is technically no need to pull the latest files in.
 To update your local instance:

-1. Make a backup of your MongoDB data just in case
+1. Make a backup of your MongoDB data just in case since data migrations may occur
+2. Stop containers with `docker compose rm --stop -f`
+3. Pull latest images with `docker compose pull`
-2. Rebuild and rerun containers with `docker compose up -d --build`
+4. Start containers with `docker compose up -d`

 ## Migrating from v6